bmbleau/idecos/README.md

 This project is a Chrome App and as such should not be served over http but instead within a chrome app enviroment.
 Bellow are instructions on how to build the project and load it into the chrome browser.

+Note: This project was built using node v6.11.0

 1. Clone the repository to your local enviroment's workspace directroy
 2. Run `npm install`
 3. Run `npm run build`